Beyond the Journal Awards

 Opportunities to connect with others who are working in the same direction

 This program supports practitioners who are directly testing new ways to communicate science—someone who is already doing the work.
 If you work on infrastructure, such as platforms, tools, or standards, please consider the Navigation Fund Open Science Program, which aligns more closely with this type of work.
-We do not support general science communication efforts through this program.
+And, although we think it’s very important, we are not supporting general science communication efforts through this program.
+We’re trying to find and embolden the novel open science practitioners.

 Why this matters now

 The entire cycle, from headline-grabbing discovery to thorough debunking, unfolded in about three weeks.
-Under the journal system, that process would likely have taken years.
+Under the journal system, that process would likely have taken months to years longer.

-This is how science should work: ideas tested quickly and openly, truth established through scrutiny, not by a masthead.
-But the people building these new paths need time and support.
+This was one new example of how science could work: ideas tested quickly and openly, truth established through scrutiny, not by a masthead.
+The people building these new paths are worthy of celebration.

 Award Tiers: